adamrayw/chasierku/README.md

 Make it easier for shop owner, to record sales or transactions quickly and safely.

 ## Feature
-- Search Product
+- Search Menu
 - Tabs with some categories
-- Products
+- Menu
 - Add Voucher Code
 - Print Receipt
 - Statistics
-- Add Product or Category
+- Add new Menu, Voucher Code, and Category

-## Available Voucher Code
-- VOUCHER-MERDEKA
-- VOUCHER-ANNIVERSARY

-## How
-Use any email and password to login.

 ## License
 MIT License